The first-year housing application will open on Thursday, April 1. We will email students when the application is

 The online application will open at 12 p.m. on Monday, March 16, 2020 for students who have already submitted a housing deposit with AU Admissions.
 You can apply through the AU Housing Portal.

-The housing application priority deadline for first-year students is 5 p.m. on Monday, May 6, 2019.
-Any student who submits a housing deposit will be assigned housing, but the application process allows students to submit room type preferences and roommate matching profile information.
-It is highly encouraged for students to submit an on-campus housing application.
+The housing application priority deadline for first-year students is 5 p.m. on Wednesday, May 6, 2020.
+The application allows students to submit room type preferences and roommate matching profile information.

 How are housing assignments processed?